jcothran/bobcatobs/README.md

 * clicking a station placemark will change the tab to the 'Graph Data' controls.
 The platform clicked on the map should be selected in the first dropdown or other platforms can be selected from this dropdown.
 The platform selection will auto-fill the observation/parameter choices available for this platform(for the demo).
 * select a start and end date(entering text directly or using the calendar popup) - for demo purposes, try smaller timespan windows of a few days or a week to get a quicker response
   * suggested date ranges for available data
-    * SUN2, CAP2, niwolwq, noczbwq, rkblhwq - past several years up through the past day
+    * SUN2, CAP2 - past several years up through the past day
     * MP3C - 2010 to 2018
     * EB03 - 2018 only - this data is pulled from a single year CSV file